cfaqiri/recipebox/README.md

 ### Installing

-Fork the project and enjoy!
+Fork the project and enjoy.

 ### Executing program